googleapis/google-api-java-client/docs/android.md

 Begin by reading the [Android development instructions][http-client-android] for the Google HTTP Client Library for Java.

+## R8 and ProGuard

+The `google-api-client` artifact includes consumer rules required by the library.
+If your build does not automatically consume rules from dependency JARs, include the rules from [`google-api-client.pro`][google-api-client-proguard] in your R8 or ProGuard configuration.

 ## Authentication

 As described in the [Android development instructions][http-client-android], the